farabi1/buying-car/README.md

-# Getting Started with Create React App
+# Buy Your Dream Car

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build as [Buying Car](https://superb-dieffenbachia-b6e378.netlify.app/).

 ## Available Scripts